What is HRIS?

 - Growmark has been serving farming businesses across the United States and Canada for over 20 years – with a diverse and widely disbursed workforce.
 They have used SAP SuccessFactors solutions to integrate and automate processes across the entire employee lifecycle.
 As a result, GROWMARK can run efficient HR processes and attract and nurture the talent it needs to help its customers succeed.

-- Kmart Group revolutionized shopping in Australia, New Zealand, and Asia by offering vast product selections at discounted prices.
-When the company needed to reinvent its HR system, it turned to SAP SuccessFactors solutions to transform employee experiences and revolutionize the future of work across more than 500 Kmart, Target, and Catch stores.
+- Kmart Group revolutionised shopping in Australia, New Zealand, and Asia by offering vast product selections at discounted prices.
+When the company needed to reinvent its HR system, it turned to SAP SuccessFactors solutions to transform employee experiences and revolutionise the future of work across more than 500 Kmart, Target, and Catch stores.

 Explore HRIS software today

 With an HRIS, a company can easily comply with local data protection and employment regulations.
-A localized, regional user experience supports easy access for HR professionals, managers, and employees around the world.
+A localised, regional user experience supports easy access for HR professionals, managers, and employees around the world.

-An HRIS benefits everyone within an organization including HR personnel, managers, and every employee.
-Automated workflows and centralized, real-time data create efficiencies, which in turn augment productivity across the organization.
+An HRIS benefits everyone within an organisation including HR personnel, managers, and every employee.
+Automated workflows and centralised, real-time data create efficiencies, which in turn augment productivity across the organisation.